vamshika-0210/Surabhi-Website/README.md

 - Replace `assets/images/logo.svg` with your real logo.
 - Update contact details and social links in the footer.
-- Swap Unsplash placeholder images in `gallery.html` with your own.
+- Swap carousel images in `index.html` with your own goshala photos.
 - Configure real donation links (UPI/Razorpay/PayPal) in `donate.html`.

 Deployment